Sabbah91/text.game/README.md

 # text.game
-Hope you enjoy the game
+I hope you enjoy the game